 When a patient bails on their appointment, it can be downright costly for a healthcare practice.
-One study estimates the healthcare industry loses about $150 billion to appointment no-shows each year — about $200 in co-pays, reimbursements, and overhead for every hour-long time slot that goes unfilled.
+One study estimates the healthcare industry loses about $150 billion to patient appointment no shows each year — about $200 in co-pays, reimbursements, and overhead for every hour-long time slot that goes unfilled.

-To prevent no-shows, many practices use tactics that can be unfriendly to patients, including double booking (leading to longer wait times when both patients show up) and charging fees.
-No-shows are certainly annoying, but practices must be willing to put themselves in the shoes of their patients to understand why they are missing their appointments.
-By first empathizing with the plight of patients, practices can find better solutions to the problem of no-shows and, in the process, better serve their patients.
+To prevent patient no-shows, many practices use tactics that can be unfriendly to patients, including double booking (leading to longer wait times when both patients show up) and charging fees.
+Patient no-shows are certainly annoying, but practices must be willing to put themselves in the shoes of their patients to understand why they are missing their appointments.
+By first empathizing with the plight of patients, practices can find better solutions to the problem of patient no-shows and, in the process, better serve their patients.

 Here are several reasons why patients might miss an appointment and what you can do to prevent no-shows.

 Approximately 3.6 million Americans miss appointments each year due to lack of transportation.
-It could be they are relying on public transportation and a bus route is closed, or there’s a delay on the subway, or perhaps the friend who promised to drive them bailed at the last minute.
+It could be that your patients are relying on public transportation and a bus route is closed, or there’s a delay on the subway, or perhaps the friend who promised to drive them bailed at the last minute.

 Many health systems are now partnering with popular rideshare companies to prevent no-shows.
 A new Boston-based startup called Circulation allows providers, case managers, or anyone else with a vested interest in getting a patient to their appointment to log onto their platform to request rides.
 Circulation then finds the best transportation method (ridesharing, taxi, ambulance, whatever), and the provider or payer picks up the cost of the ride.